ropensci-archive/fulltext/README.md

 Authentication: A number of publishers require authentication via API key, and some even more draconian authentication processes involving checking IP addresses.
 We are working on supporting all the various authentication things for different publishers, but of course all the OA content is already easily available.
+See the **Authentication** section in `?fulltext-package` after loading the package.

 We'd love your feedback.
 Let us know what you think in [the issue tracker](https://github.com/ropensci/fulltext/issues)

 Article full text formats by publisher:  [https://github.com/ropensci/fulltext/blob/master/vignettes/formats.Rmd](https://github.com/ropensci/fulltext/blob/master/vignettes/formats.Rmd)

-_Important Note_: Supplementary data from papers has been moved to the [suppdata][] package.

 ## Installation